Summer Farro Salad with Lemon Vinaigrette

 1. Squeeze the lemon.
 You’ll need about 3 to 4 tablespoons of lemon juice.

-2. In a bowl or jar, combine the lemon juice and remaining ingredients.
-Whisk well, taste, and adjust if needed.
+2. In a bowl or jar, combine the lemon juice, apple cider vinegar, maple syrup, salt, black pepper, and olive oil.
+Whisk well, taste, and add additional salt or black pepper as needed.
 Cover, then chill in refrigerator for at least 15 minutes to let the flavors meld together.

 Lemon juice whisked with vinegar, maple syrup, and olive oil